 Very rarely, a small gland in the brain called the pineal gland

-Testicular cancer is almost always curable if found early, and it is usually curable even when at a later stage.
+Testicular cancer is almost always curable if found early, and it is usually curable even when found at a later stage.

 Types of testicular cancer